PLP-MERN-Stack-Development/deployment-and-devops-essentials-Maryam-Said-07/TROUBLESHOOTING.md

 ### Check MongoDB Atlas:
 1. Go to MongoDB Atlas dashboard
 2. Network Access → Should have 0.0.0.0/0
-3. Database Access → User `jbkelli` should exist
+3. Database Access → User `YOUR_USERNAME` should exist
 4. Browse Collections → See if database `mern-tasks` exists

 ---